nlenno1/gym-fit-MS4/README.md

 **ContactMessage** - Model for storing all the messages sent from the contact page to admin including information like senders name, email address and the message.
 This model doesn't use any other model as the data is stored as strings as there is not the functionality to reply on the site.

-In the database, the OrderLineItem model is not necessary however, it has been included for code reusability and to speed up future develpment.
+In the database, the OrderLineItem model is not necessary however, it has been included for code reusability and to speed up future development.

 ## **SKELETON**